 1996, except that it is the version without leads, so it clips

 directly into a suitable battery holder.

-install a 1/2 AA lithium battery in this holder, after which there is no need for AA alkaline
+With the 1/2 AA lithium battery in this holder, there is no need for AA alkaline

 batteries.
 The lithium battery should last for ten or more years.

 modification includes a recessed switch and two LEDs which test the

 charge and connectivity of both the three AA alkaline batteries (if any